 “Biographical Comics As Scholarship?
 The Case of Salvador Dalí and the ‘Dalí Renaissance’”.
 Bulletin of Spanish Studies 98, no.8 (2021): 1313-39. https://doi.org/10.1080/14753820.2021.1956172

-“Spanish Comics and the Cathartic Function of Historical Memory in New Intermedial Forms: a Study of Manuel H. Martín’s Graphic Novel Documentary 30 años de oscuridad.”
+“From Confinement to Catharsis: Reading the Comics Aesthetic in Manuel H. Martín’s Documentary 30 años de oscuridad/30 Years of Darkness (Spain, 2012).”
 In Comics and Catharsis: Exploring Narratives of Trauma and Memory in the Graphic Novel, edited by Jordan Tronsgard, University of Mississippi Press.
 Forthcoming.

 “From ‘Accidental’ Autobiography to Comics Activism: Tracing the Development of an Andalusian-Chinese Feminism in the Work of Comics Artist Quan Zhou.”
 In The Routledge Companion to Gender and Sexuality in Comic Book Studies, edited by Frederick Luis Aldama, Routledge, 2020, pp. 134-148.